 Another truly unique stop is the Suncrest Orchard Alpaca Farm.
 Established in 2006, the farm raises high-quality alpacas (it's now home to over 50 of them), and provides fiber-processing services and alpaca products.
 On a tour of the farm, groups can interact with the animals, learn fun and interesting alpaca facts, and take an informative tour of the fiber mill, discovering how this incredible fiber is spun into yarn.
 Also, be sure to visit the farm store which has a variety of products made out of alpaca fiber and yarn.

 And what about that great Colorado wine?
 Grand Junction has over 18 wineries, and there are tasting rooms galore throughout the Grand Valley American Viticultural Area.
 Take your tour bus or motor coach through the vineyards and stop at one of the tasting rooms.
-Contact the Grand Junction Visitor & Convention Bureau for suggestions.
+Contact Visit Grand Junction for suggestions.